Nicholas Harrington

 Sir Nicholas Harrington of Hornby, Lancashire (c.
-1345/6 – ~1404), was an English Member of Parliament.
-He was the third and youngest son of Sir John Harrington of Hornby and Katherine Banaster (d.
-1359).
+1345/6 – 1404), was an English Member of Parliament who was born in Farleton, Lancashire.
+He was the third and youngest son of Sir John Harrington of Hornby and Katherine Banastre (d.
+1359) whose family was involved in the Banastre Rebellion.

 Early life

 His father died in 1358, and his elder brothers, Robert and Thomas, both followed their father, in rapid succession; dying, supposedly, 'in parts beyond the sea' in two separate events (February and then August 1361 respectively.
-Harrington then being the remaining heir, he entered his inheritance in circa 1360, having been a ward of Sir James Pickering, who had purchased the wardship from John of Gaunt.
-He fought in Ireland for at least two years, accompanied in service by his former guardian, under one William Windsor (who was married to Alice Perrers, King Edward III's mistress).
+Harrington then being the remaining heir, entered his inheritance in circa 1360, having been a ward of Sir James Pickering, who had purchased the wardship from John of Gaunt.
+He went to Ireland in 1369 where he fought for at least two years, accompanied in service by his former guardian, under one William Windsor (who was married to Alice Perrers, King Edward III's mistress).

 Career and illegal activities

 In 1373, Harrington was party, with Sir William Curwen, to a raid on Beaumont (near Carlisle, Cumberland).
 This specifically attacked the lands of Ralph, Lord Dacre, and the large attacking force carried away much of value.
-Called a 'a rapidly escalating vendetta,' it was doubtless part of the same Dacre family feud that saw Ralph Dacre murdered by his own brother Hugh two years later; indeed, it has been suggested that Harrington was probably implicated in his murder, as he was within a short time excommunicated by the Archbishop of York.
-Still retained by John of Gaunt, and with Pickering acting as his mainprisor - putting up Harrington's bail, more or less - he returned to Crown favour by 1379, with his appointment as Lancashire sheriff, and was finally issued an official pardon by Gaunt.
+Called a 'a rapidly escalating vendetta,' it was doubtless part of the same Dacre family feud that saw Ralph Dacre murdered by his own brother Hugh two years later.
+Still retained by John of Gaunt, and with Pickering acting as his mainprisor he returned to Crown favour by 1379, with his appointment as Lancashire sheriff, and was finally issued an official pardon by Gaunt.
 In 1393, he received another pardon from Gaunt, this time for repeatedly poaching game and holding illegal hunts in Gaunt's ducal forests, which was then reissued four years later.